signalfx/integrations/collectd-couchbase/README.md

 ### USAGE

 Below are screen captures of dashboards created for this plugin by SignalFx, illustrating the metrics emitted by this plugin.
-The dashboards are included in this repository and can be imported into SignalFx or other monitoring products.
-[Click here to download](././Page_Couchbase.json).

 For general reference on how to monitor Couchbase, see [Couchbase Monitoring](http://blog.couchbase.com/monitoring-couchbase-cluster) and [Monitor using the REST API](http://developer.couchbase.com/documentation/server/4.0/monitoring/monitoring-rest.html).